gregsaun/prusa_i3_bear_upgrade/README.md

 ### Machine cut

-The best way to cut V-Slots is to use a miter saw with special aluminum blade and lubricant.
+The best way to cut V-Slots is to use a mitre saw with special aluminum blade and lubricant.

-Another way is to use a circular saw but you will need a crosscut sled.
-As well as for miter saw, a special aluminum blade and lubricant are necessary.
+Another way is to use a circular saw but you will need a cross-cut sled.
+As well as for mitre saw, a special aluminum blade and lubricant are necessary.

 ### Hand cut

-You can hand cut them accuratly using a jig (it just takes more time and effort).
+You can hand cut them accurately using a jig (it just takes more time and effort).
 I have build one, all details are here : https://www.thingiverse.com/thing:2596242

 ## Known issue